Skip to main content

 Kilobytes Per Second (KB/s) to Megabits Per Second (Mbps) Converter

-Type a value into the Kilobytes Per Second (KB/s) field to convert to Megabits Per Second (Mbps).
+Type your transfer speed in the input field to find Megabits Per Second (Mbps) equivalent of your Kilobyte Per Second (KB/s) value.
 1 KB/s = 0.008 Mbps, covering both bit-based and byte-based transfer rate units.

 Convert Kilobytes Per Second to Megabits Per Second